CezarHirsescu/Git-Cheatsheet/README.md

 ```

 ### Stashing
-You can use stashing to temporarly save changes without commiting.
+You can use stashing to temporarily save changes without commiting.
 Then you can apply them in another branch or after some changes.

 To stash changes:
 ```sh